ehdusjenny/NamiWebsite/md/oop_beginners.md

-# Object Oriented Programming for Babbies
+# Object Oriented Programming for Beginners

 What is a programming language?
 Programming language is a human-friendly language designed to communicate with machines and give machines instructions.